 The Poetry Prize is awarded to students who excel academically in 21L.004 “Reading Poetry” and enrich the poetry community at MIT more broadly.

-Funded by Mr. Cherry L. Emerson, Jr. (SM, 1941) the Emerson Program offers merit-based financial assistance for private lessons to MIT students who demonstrate outstanding achievement on their instrument or voice in classical, jazz or world music.
-Each academic year private study scholarships and fellowships are offered to approximately 50 qualified students out of about 100 who apply and audition.
-Private teacher selections, made in consultation with the music faculty, may include instructors from MIT or from the greater Boston musical community.
+Funded by Mr. Cherry L. Emerson, Jr. (SM, 1941) in response to an appeal from Associate Provost Ellen T. Harris (Class of 1949 Professor Emeritus of Music), the Emerson/Harris Program offers merit-based financial awards for private study in music to students of outstanding achievement on their instruments in classical, jazz or world music.
+Each academic year, the Emerson/Harris Program awards scholarships and fellowships to approximately 50 students who commit to a full year's study and participate in the musical life of MIT.
+Private teacher selections, made in consultation with the music faculty, may include instructors from MIT staff and throughout Greater Boston.

 An MIT student soloist will be selected each spring to perform with the MIT Symphony.